Student Health Advisory Committee opportunities

 Want to help improve student health and wellbeing at UNSW?

-Additionally, a team of Student Ambassadors helps to support this committee and facilitate the changes raised.
-These are voluntary AHEGS accredited roles.
+A team of SHAC Student Ambassadors support this committee and facilitate the changes raised.

 SHAC Student Ambassador Role